-The basis for our sustainable actions is formed by social, ethical and ecological standards as described, for example, in the conventions of the International Labour Organisation (ILO), in the National Action Plan for Business and Human Rights (NAP) and in the Universal Declaration of Human Rights of the United Nations.
-By consistently pursuing our strategy with new suppliers, we were able to improve the CoC rate for production-relevant suppliers from 64% (2021) to 94% (2023).
-Awareness of sustainable action in our supply chain has grown significantly and direct dialogue on this topic has strengthened cooperation with many suppliers.
+The basis for our sustainable actions is formed by social, ethical and ecological stand-ards as described, for example, in the conventions of the International Labour Organisation (ILO), in the National Action Plan for Business and Human Rights (NAP) and in the Universal Declaration of Human Rights of the United Nations.
+Through the consistent pursuit of our strategy with new suppliers, an improvement in the CoC rate among production-relevant suppliers was achieved.
+The rate was increased to 94.5% in 2024.
+Overall, awareness of sustainable practices in our supply chain has grown significantly, and direct dialogue on this topic has strengthened collaboration with many suppliers.